visgl/loaders.gl/docs/arrowjs/usage-guide/mesharrow.md

 ## Relationship to GeoArrow

-_Mesharrow_

-- was inspired by GeoArrow, in terms of being a set of column type and metadata conventions for Apache Arrow.
-- In contrast to GeoArrow which focuses on storing simple 2D geospatial features, MeshArrow focuses on storing GPU renderable geometries (meshes).
+- *MeshArrow* focuses on storing GPU renderable 3D geometries (meshes), while GeoArrow focuses on storing simple 2D geospatial features (points, lines and polygons).
-- is independent and can be used separately or together with GeoArrow.
+- *MeshArrow* was inspired by GeoArrow, in terms of being a set of column type and metadata conventions for Apache Arrow, but is independent and can be used either separately or together with GeoArrow.

-- GeoArrow allows for simple 2D geometries (points, lines and polygons) to be stored in binary columnar form in Apache Arrow (and Parquet) tables.
+- *Mesharrow* allows GPU renderable geometries to be generated from GeoArrow columns and stored in Apache Arrow table format, even appended as an additional "MeshArrow" column to the source GeoArrow table.

-- However, the stored geometries are not GPU renderable (in particular, for polygon fills)
-- GeoArrow objects must often be transformed (e.g. through triangulation) into a form that can be rendered by GPUs, and the resulting format is often no longer stored in Arrow.
+GeoArrow allows for simple 2D geometries  to be stored in binary columnar form in Apache Arrow (and Parquet) tables.
+However, the stored geometries are not GPU renderable (in particular, for polygon fills), and GeoArrow objects must often be transformed (e.g. through triangulation) into a form that can be rendered by GPUs, and the resulting format is often no longer stored in Arrow.

-Mesharrow allows GeoArrow derived, renderable geometries to be stored in Apache Arrow format, even appended as an additional "MeshArrow" column to the source GeoArrow table.

-## Relationship to GeoParquet
+## Relationship to GeoParquet ("MeshParquet"?)

-All the conventions defined by "MeshArrow" can be applied to Parquet tables, so feel free to store mesharrow data in Parquet and think of it as "MeshParquet".
+- All the conventions defined by "MeshArrow" can also be applied to Parquet tables, so storing *MeshArrow* formatted data (binary columns and metadata fields) in Parquet files is fully supported.
-In contrast to GeoParquet/GeoArrow, MeshArrow is not a standard.
+- In contrast to GeoParquet/GeoArrow, MeshArrow is not a standard.
 Mesharrow is being defined as a set of conventions for the vis.gl frameworks (loaders.gl, luma.gl, deck.gl etc).
-If defacto standards similar to "mesharrow" were to emerge, expect vis.gl to adopt and favor those over MeshArrow.
+If defacto standards similar to "MeshArrow" were to emerge, expect vis.gl to adopt and favor those over MeshArrow.

 ## Design Goals

-A key realization is that each row can have all its vertices in a `POSITIONS` column in a `List<FixedSizeList<3, double>>`.
+A key realization is that due to the sophisticated structure of the binary columnar type system in Apache Arrow, a mesh can be stored in a single Arrow Table row can have all its vertices in a `POSITIONS` column in a `List<FixedSizeList<3, double>>`.

 #### One mesh